 If you’re a defense contractor handling Controlled Unclassified Information (CUI), then your contract will have a DFARS 252.204-7012 clause in it that requires you to protect that sensitive information.
-While that may seem clear enough, in practice it’s common for defense contractors to work with other contractors in their supply chain, third parties that manage their IT infrastructure and systems (known as Managed Service Providers, or MSPs), Cloud Service Providers (CSPs), and others, in support of their DoD work.
+While that may seem clear enough, in practice it’s common for defense contractors to work with other contractors in their supply chain, Managed Service Providers, Cloud Service Providers (CSPs), and others, in support of their DoD work.
 Understandably, all those players can muddle the answer to the question: Who’s responsible for protecting CUI?

-CUI is information that the Federal government creates or possesses, or that an organization creates or possesses on behalf of the Federal government.
-That information requires handling with safeguards and dissemination controls consistent with applicable laws, regulations or government-wide policies.
-CUI is not classified information.
+CUI is information that the Federal government creates or possesses, or that an organization creates or possesses on behalf of the Federal government that requires safeguarding or dissemination control.
+To be clear, CUI is not classified information.
 (Remember, the “U” in “CUI” stands for unclassified.)

 The Federal agency that your organization has a contract with (as either a prime or subcontractor) is responsible for marking or identifying any CUI shared with non-Federal entities.
 The CUI must be marked consistent with the National CUI Registry, and the agency designating the CUI must make recipients of the CUI aware of the fact that they are receiving CUI.
 For our purposes, the responsible Federal agency is the DoD.